forkfacts/forkfacts-v2/README.md

 ## How to Install Storybook with Gatsby

-- Run `npx sb init --builder webpack5` to install gatsby
+- Run `npx sb init --builder webpack5` to install storybook.

 ### Storybook Configuration with Gatsby